elterminad0r/github_index/README.md

 A collection of copies of my rc files for easier access.
 ## My Python basics repo:
 ### [backtobasics](https://github.com/elterminad0r/backtobasics)
 Some Python basics should any of my one audience members wish to refer to them.
+Features simple examples of code, with mildly explanatory comments.
+For example, a demonstration of a validation function that takes a parser function as an argument (using while-loops and try-except, docstring omitted):

+	def get_type(ty, msg):
+		 while True:
+			 try:
+				 val = ty(input(msg))
+			 #if a value error is raised, print it and carry on
+			 except ValueError as ve:
+				 print(ve)
+			 else:
+				 #if it all goes fine return the value (this breaks from the loop and function)
+				 return val

+Veel plezier `: )`
 ## java-processing projects
 ### [alphabet](https://github.com/elterminad0r/alphabet)
 Shading the screen using letters of the alphabet in Processing.
 All printable ascii keys on the keyboard are accessible from the keyboard.
 Some special keys (space, enter) are used for acceleration.
 ASCII value scales with the x value.
 Here are some screenshots: